Kangaroo Island: 2020 bushfires

 Two people died on Kangaroo Island due to the fires.
 A number of wildlife species, some unique to Kangaroo Island and some already endangered before the 2019–2020 bushfires, might be facing extinction in the wild as a result of the fires.
-Among these, an estimated 80% of the previously 50,000 koalas living on the island died in the fires.
+An estimated 80% of the 50,000 koalas on the island died in the fires.

-The Flinders Chase National Park was again damaged, in the 2019–20 Australian bushfire season.
+The Flinders Chase National Park was again damaged in the 2019–20 Australian bushfire season.

 Fossils

 The northern coast of Kangaroo Island contains important fossil-bearing deposits, dating from the late Lower Cambrian, such as the Emu Bay Shale (late Botomian, 517 million years old).
 A variety of primordial marine arthropods left their remains in this Burgess shale type preservation, but the larger grain size of the Emu Bay rock means that the quality of preservation is lower.

 A few genera of non-biomineralized arthropods, among them Squamacula, Kangacaris, and the megacheiran Tanglangia, are known only from the Emu Bay Shale and Chengjiang.
 The site is also the source of magnificent specimens of trilobites such as Redlichia takooensis, Emuella polymera, Balcoracania dailyi, Megapharanaspis nedini, Holyoakia simpsoni, and Estaingia (=Hsuaspis) bilobata.
 Balcoracania and Emuella are the only known genera of the distinctive Redlichiina family Emuellidae, known for possessing the greatest number of thoracic segments known for Trilobita as a whole (a record of 103 in one Balcoracania specimen), and so far entirely restricted to Australia and Antarctica.

 The depositional environment of the majority of Burgess-Shale-type assemblages is outer shelf, deeper water.
 The Emu Bay Shale in contrast, appears to represent deposition in restricted basins on the inner shelf, indicating that soft tissue preservation occurred in a range of environmental settings during the Cambrian.
 Some Emu Bay fossils display extensive mineralization of soft tissues, most often of blocky apatite or fibrous calcium carbonate, including the oldest phosphatized muscle tissue – along with records from Sirius Passet in Greenland, the first thus far reported from the Cambrian.
 Mid-gut glands are preserved three-dimensionally in calcium phosphate in the arthropods Isoxys and Oestokerkus, as in related species from the Burgess Shale.

-Fossilised footprints indicate Australian megafauna, such as the Diprotodon, Sthenurinae, and Thylacine were once distributed on the island.
+Pleistocene fossilised footprints indicate extinct Australian megafauna, such as diprotodons, short faced kangaroos, and thylacines were once distributed on the island.

+In film

+The 2024 drama feature film Kangaroo Island, directed by Tim Piper/Timothy David and written by his wife Sally Gifford, was filmed on the island.
+It has its world premiere on the closing night of the 2024 Adelaide Film Festival on 3 November 2024.